sigurdroemer/hybrid_exponential_scheme/README.md

 With an efficient exponential approximation, i.e. low m, the scheme is the efficient as it only requires O(n*m) whereas a scheme computing the full convolution in general would require O(n^2) operations.

-[EQUATION OF SVE]

-Explain SVE.

-Explain basics of scheme and U-factors?

-The project also contains code for approximating a given kernel function K(t) by a sum of exponential functions as in (x).

 See the folder '.../get_started' for scripts to help you get started.

 # Example